AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 1. Open the client console and log on to Adobe Campaign.
 1. Browse to **Administration > Production > Technical workflows**.
 1. Restart the **Refresh for deliverability** (deliverabilityUpdate) workflow.
 This should be performed on all your Campaign instances (MKT, MID, RT, EXEC).
+As an hybrid customer, reach out to Adobe to have the workflow restarted on MID, RT and EXEC instances.
 1. Check logs: the workflow should execute without errors.